Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

 \section{Introduction}

-Classically, Tannaka duality reconstructs a group from its category of finite dimensional representations.
-Various incarnations of this have been studied for decades.
-In \cite{lurie_tannaka}, a Tannaka duality for algebraic stacks was introduced.
-This reformulation centered on the properties of the functor
+Classically, Tannaka duality reconstructs a group from its category of finite-dimensional representations \cite{tannaka_duality}.
+Various incarnations of Tannaka duality have been studied for decades.
+The focus of this article is a recent formulation for algebraic stacks \cite{lurie_tannaka} which we now recall.

+Let $X$ be a noetherian algebraic stack.
+We denote its abelian category of coherent sheaves by $\Coh(X)$.
+If $f\colon T\to X$ is a morphism of noetherian algebraic stacks, then there is an induced pullback functor

+It is well-known that $f^*$ has the following three properties: \begin{enumerate} \item $f^*$ sends $\sO_X$ to $\sO_T$, \item $f^*$ preserves the tensor product of coherent sheaves, and \item $f^*$ is a right exact functor of abelian categories. \end{enumerate} Hence, there is a functor

+where the right hand side denotes the category with objects the functors $F \colon \Coh(X) \to \Coh(T)$ satisfying conditions (i)--(iii) above and morphisms given by natural isomorphisms of functors.

-where $T$ and $X$ are algebraic stacks and the subscript $c\otimes$ denotes cocontinuous symmetric monoidal functors.
-In \cite{lurie_tannaka} it was established that if $X$ is quasi-compact with affine diagonal (e.g., the quotient of a variety by an affine algebraic group), then $\omega_X(T)$ is fully faithful with image consisting of \emph{tame} functors for every algebraic stack $T$.
-Even though tameness of a functor is a difficult condition to verify, Lurie was able to establish some striking applications of his results.
+If $X$ has affine diagonal (e.g., $X$ is the quotient of a variety by an affine algebraic group), then the functor above is known \cite{lurie_tannaka} to be fully faithful with image consisting of \emph{tame} functors.
+Even though tameness of a functor is a difficult condition to verify, Lurie was able to establish some striking applications to algebraization problems.

-Lurie's result is well-suited to the types of algebraic stacks that appear in algebraic topology and geometric representation theory---such stacks tend to have affine diagonal.
-In moduli theory, however, there are natural stacks that do not have quasi-affine diagonal (e.g., stacks of singular curves~\cite[\S4.1]{alper_kresch_versal}) nor even separated diagonal (e.g., log stacks).
+Various stacks of singular curves~\cite[\S4.1]{alper_kresch_versal} and log stacks can fail to have affine, quasi-affine, or even separated diagonals.
+In particular, for applications in moduli theory, the results of \cite{lurie_tannaka} are insufficient.
 The main result of this article is the following theorem, which besides removing Lurie's hypothesis of affine diagonal, obviates tameness. \begin{theorem} Let $X$ be a noetherian algebraic stack with affine stabilizers.
-For every locally excellent algebraic stack $T$, the natural functors
+For every locally excellent algebraic stack $T$, the functor